eiroa/kotlin-poker-exercise/README.md

 The cards are valued in the order:
 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace.

-and each card have a value in points of:
+and, in the context of this exercise, additionally each card have a value in points of:
 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14.

+Players win hands based in card's ranks and not in card's points.

 If two players have the same ranked hands then the rank made up of the highest value wins; for example, a pair of eights beats a pair of fives (see example 1 below).
 But if two ranks tie, for example, both players have a pair of queens, then highest cards in each hand are compared (see example 4 below); if the highest cards tie then the next highest cards are compared, and so on.